 Causes for headaches include:

 - Migraine related headaches – Migraines can affect about 15% of the population, generally last from 4-72hrs and can include some associated symptoms such as nausea or light sensitivity.
 Migraines can also be associated with auras in some people or as a simply a warning symptom that may occur prior to a migraine, which include visual disturbance such as flashing lights or changes in smell perception.
-Treatment for migraine can be typically difficult and needs to be managed under the care of a medical professional.
+Treatment for migraine can be difficult and often needs a collaborative approach with physiotherapy and your medical team.
 It may include medication in order to prevent the onset of symptoms.

 - Blood pressure or vascular related headaches – Headaches can be more dangerous if they are associated with an increase in blood pressure or vascular problems.
 These headaches need to seek medical attention urgently.

 - Dehydration and Blood Sugar Levels – Insufficient water intake or a lowering of your blood sugar levels can also result in the onset of headache in some people.
 This needs to be managed with increased water intake, particularly if it is hot weather or you are exercising and ensuring that you maintain adequate nutrition throughout the day to maintain a more consistent blood sugar level.

 - Upper neck joint restriction – The very top joints in the cervical spine when compressed or overloaded can add to the onset of headache.
 Headaches from the neck region typically are just under the skull and can radiate into the temple region or just behind the eye.
 Neck related headaches are typically aggravated by activates such as computer work, reading or driving.
 You do not need to have experienced previous neck injuries such as whiplash to have the onset of a neck related headache and often people are unaware that their neck joints may be contributing to the pain that they are experiencing.